 \subsection{Anti-Hermitian instantaneous self-energy kernel}

 To properly compute the self energy of a state, the irreducible kernel must be first identified.
 For a 2-particle state, this consists of all 4-point diagrams that cannot be separated into two 4-point sub-diagrams (contributing to the same 4-point function) by cutting two internal propagators, and are thus 2-particle irreducible (2PI).
 Moreover, in the instantaneous approximation, any dependence of the kernel on the zeroth components of the incoming and outgoing CM momenta is neglected.

-In the instantaneous approximation, any dependence of the kernel on the zeroth components of the incoming and outgoing CM momenta is neglected.
-Moreover, in the non-relativistic regime, the total energy in the CM frame is approximated by the total mass of the interacting particles, $\sqrt{s} \to \mT$ (see e.g.~Ref.~\cite{Petraki:2015hla}).

-The unitarity relations \eqref{eq:UnitarityRelation} and \eqref{eq:UnitarityRelation_PW} imply that inelastic processes participate in the self energy of a state.
-Their anti-Hermitian contribution can be deduced directly from the unitarity relation underpinning the optical theorem~\cite{Flores:2024sfy}.
-In particular, \cref{eq:UnitarityRelation} implies that, under the instantaneous approximation, inelastic processes generate contributions to the self-energy kernel that satisfy the equation

-where ${\cal A}^{ac} (\vb{p},\tau^c)$ are the inelastic amplitudes, \emph{with all initial-state 2PI factors amputated}.\footnote{ ${\cal A}^{\inel}$ is often termed the `hard-scattering' amplitude, since it typically involves large momentum transfers, in contrast to the low-momentum (soft) interactions usually resummed in the wavefunction.
-However, some inelastic processes, such as bound-state formation with emission of an ultrasoft boson, involve only small momentum transfers.
-We thus avoid this terminology here, and will instead refer to ${\cal A}^{\inel}$ as `inelastic vertex' or `irreducible inelastic amplitude'.} The incoming and outgoing states on the left-hand side of \cref{eqs:UnitarityRelation_Kernel} are in general off-shell.
-On the other hand, the products of the inelastic interactions (i.e.~the intermediate states on the right-hand sides of \cref{eqs:UnitarityRelation_Kernel}), are on-shell, as mandated by the insertion of a complete set of physical states in the operator relation \eqref{eq:Unitarity_Tmatrix}.
-The momenta of the intermediate states, collectively denoted by $\tau^c$, are thus constrained by the energy imparted in the system and the on-shell dispersion relations.